yagikota/danewebperf/README.md

 # DANEWebPerf

 DANEWebPerf is a tool developed to measure the impact of DNS-based Authentication of Named Entities (DANE) on webpage load times.

-For more information about DANEWebPerf, check out the "Impact of DANE on Webpage Load Time" appearing at [CNSM 2024](http://www.cnsm-conf.org/2024/).
+If you use this code in your research or project, please cite the following paper:
+K. Yagi, K. Isobe, D. Kondo, and H. Tode, ''Impact of DANE on Webpage Load Time,'' in [*Proc. the 20th International Conference on Network and Service Management (CNSM)*, 2024.](http://www.cnsm-conf.org/2024/) (Accepted)

 ## Overview